 Anti-racism is a practice that people and institutions must continue to employ, moment by moment, to fight against the system of racism.
 Anti-racist policy creates systems that center the lived experiences of Black, Indigenous, and People of Color, produce targeted strategies that account for the disparate harm caused these communities, and, in the end, improve outcomes for all.

 Strengthening the capacity to build more equitable communities.
-Established in the wake of the 2014 unrest in Ferguson, MO, the REAL department offers tools and resources designed to help local elected leaders build safe places where people from all racial, ethnic and cultural backgrounds thrive socially, economically, academically and physically.
+Established in the wake of the 2014 unrest in Ferguson, MO, the Race, Equity and Leadership (REAL) department offers tools and resources designed to help local elected leaders build safe places where people from all racial, ethnic and cultural backgrounds thrive socially, economically, academically and physically.